lmelwyn/julia-demo/README.md

 code and its execution.

-In the code we used anonymous functions to define the basis set, unicode character in function definitions, and the simple metafunction interface to parallel and distributed tasks for workload distribution on many-core and multi-node setups.
+In the code we used anonymous functions to define the basis set, unicode character in function definitions, and the simple macro interface to parallel and distributed tasks for workload distribution on many-core and multi-node setups.